gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 > Ut se posse putent; nec bellua tetrior ulla est\
 > Quam servi rabies in libera colla furentis."[^103]
 >
-> No greater despot than the base-born raised\
+> "No greater despot than the base-born raised\
 > Above his rank; fear makes him a tyrant,\
 > Measuring his power by the terror it excites:\
 > Nothing so monstrous as a slave's oppression,\